 Lewis, Joshua, Celia Gaertig, and Joseph P. Simmons (2019), “Extremeness Aversion Is a Cause of Anchoring,” Psychological Science, 30(2), 159–173.

-Lewis, Joshua and Joseph P. Simmons, “Prospective Outcome Bias: Investing to Succeed When Success Is Already Likely,” under second round review (with minor revisions) at Journal of Experimental Psychology: General.
+Lewis, Joshua and Joseph P. Simmons, “Prospective Outcome Bias: Investing to Succeed When Success Is Already Likely,” forthcoming at Journal of Experimental Psychology: General.

 Lewis, Joshua and Deborah A. Small, “Ineffective Altruism: Giving Less When Donations Do More Good.”